wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/protection-stack.md

 Here's a brief description of the checks that are carried out:

-- **Mail flow rules (also known as transport rules**) all messages that flow through your organization are evaluated based on the conditions, exceptions, and actions of enabled mail flow rules.
+- **Mail flow rules (also known as transport rules**) evaluate all messages that flow through your organization based on the conditions, exceptions, and actions of enabled mail flow rules.
 - **Microsoft Defender Antivirus** and two *third-party Antivirus engines* are used to detect all known malware in attachments.
 - **Common attachment filtering** can block all attachments of the types you specify.
 - **Attachment reputation blocking** will block known malicious files across all your Office 365 products.